open-data-rescue/climate-data-rescue/README.md

 ### Transcription

--A Transcription is the result of a user interacting with an Asset.
+-A Transcription is the result of a user interacting with a Page.
 It is composed of many Annotations.
 -Essentially one attempt to transcribe a whole page.

 #### Relationships
 - has many: annotations
-- belongs to: asset, user
+- belongs to: page, user

 #### Attributes
 - text     "page_data"
 - datetime "created_at", :null => false
 - datetime "updated_at", :null => false
 - integer  "user_id"
-- integer  "asset_id"
+- integer  "page_id"

 ### Annotation